TRADE MARKETING DEFINITION

 With retail stores closing at a rapid rate, and millennials increasingly using the internet to shop for goods and groceries, online trade marketing is a skill that trade marketing professionals must rapidly adopt .

-Otherwise, face falling into a pit of obscurity, throwing your dated paper CV in the bin and getting that telesales job you swore you’d never do.
+Otherwise, face falling into a pit of obscurity and throwing your dated paper CV in the bin.

 Fearmongering aside, it’s an opportunity to move with the times and be at the top of your game.